-This warning light means that you are low on Diesel Exhaust Fluid or also known as DEF.
+This warning light means you are low on Diesel Exhaust Fluid, or DEF.
 Add DEF fluid as soon as possible.
-The AdBlue indicator is found on 2010 and newer Mercedes-Benz models with BlueTec technology.
-The main purpose of the AdBlue fluid is to remove the harmful particles from the exhaust.
+The AdBlue indicator is found in 2010 and newer Mercedes-Benz models with BlueTec technology.
+The main purpose of the AdBlue fluid is to remove harmful particles from the exhaust.

-The distance warning lamp will light up if you are getting to close to the vehicle in front of you.
-Distance warning may come to stay on if there is a problem with the autonomous braking function COLLISION PREVENTION ASSIST PLUS.
+The distance warning lamp will light up if you get too close to the vehicle in front of you.
+Distance warning may come to stay if there is a problem with the autonomous braking function COLLISION PREVENTION ASSIST PLUS.

 ESP / ESC

 This is the warning light for the electronic stability control.
-Try restarting the car, turning the steering wheel all the way to the left and then all the way to the right.
+Try restarting the car and turning the steering wheel to the left and right.
 In some cases, this procedure will reset the ESP warning.
 This warning may come on if you recently replaced the battery.
 It can also come on if you have a bad wheel speed sensor.
-If the light says ESP Off or ESP Off it could be because you have pressed the ESP button on the dashboard.
+If the light says ESP Off or ESP Off, it could be because you have pressed the ESP button on the dashboard.

 Light Bulb Out

 The light bulb symbol means that one or more of the light bulbs is burned out.
-You should see a warning message on the center of the instrument cluster.
-If all your lights work but you are still getting this warning it could be due to one of the bulbs having been replaced with a bulb that has the wrong wattage.
+You should see a warning message in the center of the instrument cluster.
+If all your lights work, but you are still getting this warning, it could be due to one of the bulbs being replaced with a bulb with the wrong wattage.

 Low Fuel Level